Middle & Upper School renovation

 At Linder, classrooms aren’t just rooms—they are thoughtfully designed environments that maximize focus and learning.
 They reduce sensory overload, allow for hands-on teaching, support executive functioning, and create the kind of calm, clear structure that helps students thrive.

-They feature modular seating to adapt to small-group vs. one-on-one work, visual cues that aid focus, sound-dampening materials to reduce distractions, and flexible layouts that allow teachers to tailor the space to the lesson—creating an environment where every student can engage and succeed.
+Our Middle & High School will feature modular seating to adapt to small-group vs. one-on-one work, visual cues that aid focus, sound-dampening materials to reduce distractions, and flexible layouts that allow teachers to tailor the space to the lesson—creating an environment where every student can engage and succeed.

-Built for hands-on learning
+Labs and studios built for hands-on learning

 For students who learn best by doing, experiential education can be transformative.
 These experiences unlock confidence, deepen understanding, and make learning stick by connecting academics to the real world in powerful, lasting ways.